 Bruno Latour is an anthropologist, philosopher, and sociologist, best known for his work, Nous n’avons jamais ete modernes: Essais d’anthropologie symetrique (translated: We Have Never Been Modern).

-Chris Hann is one of the founding Directors of the Max Planck Institute for Social Anthropology who is best known for his ethnographic work, as well as his exploration of the connections between anthropology and history.
+Christopher Hann is one of the founding Directors of the Max Planck Institute for Social Anthropology who is best known for his ethnographic work, as well as his exploration of the connections between anthropology and history.